Bounteous-Inc/bounteous-aem-commons/multi-site-demo/README.md

 The project demonstrates 15 coding principles for multi-site platforms.
 See more details on the [Adobe community blog](http://blogs.adobe.com/contentmanagement/2017/04/24/aem-multi-site-tips-tricks-preview-immerse-2017).

+***NOTE: This code branch is out of date with current AEM coding best practices.
+For a more up-to-date version of this project, please see the master branch where the patterns discussed in the IMMERSE 2017 session on Multi-Site Platforms remain largely intact but using more up-to-date coding practices.***

 ## Contents

 - Code packages